Only partially and indirectly known.

 honorary awards were given.

+While the announcement reprinted in New Orleans Sunday Delta indicates that three prizes were announced, Sam Loyd's account in Scientific American Supplement only mentions two.
 White says that the tournament was informal.
 It seems clear from the requirements that there was no motto requirement, but it is not as clear that submitted problems were published in the column before they were submitted to the judge.
 The time between announcement (late May?) and the closing date seems to argue against a tournament where problems were published as they were received, although they may have been published after closing date.
 (Probably requires access to original column to decide.)

 White also says that Loyd won both first and second prize in the #3 section.
 This does not match requirements known so far, which only mention one prize per section.
 (Did judge recommend adding a 2nd prize for #3?)
 (The additional problem is on p.
 216, prb.
 277.)